Subspecialty Certification Exam

 Exam Dates and Deadlines

-The Child/Adolescent Neurology Subspecialty Certification Exam is typically offered once annually.
+The Child and Adolescent Neurology Subspecialty Certification Exam is typically offered once annually.
 The application period opens six months prior to the exam.
 Upon successful completion of the application process, the AOBNP will advise applicants via email of acceptance to take the exam.

 The first application deadline will be 60 days prior to the first date of the exam administration window.
 The final deadline will be 30 days prior to the exam administration window.